antocreadev/rtkslice-vscode-extension/README.md

-# rtkslice : Snippet for Slice's Redux ToolKit (Typescript)
+# rtkslice : Snippet for Redux ToolKit's slice (Typescript)

 ## For use :
 type ```rtkslice``` in typescript file and press enter